Want 5 quick ways to improve as a podcast host or guest?

 How you appear here is everything.
 One of the first impressions you’re going to make is when they push play, and they see, feel or hear.
 So make sure your framing is good.

 Also, make sure your camera, lighting, sound, background and everything else that appears show what an end result will look like.
 Everything I’m putting out here is to say; this is how I will come to the table.
 This is what you can expect.

 Naturally, I’m going to look like this, sound like this; I’m going to use this Mic et cetera.
 Paint a picture that you know how to play the game.
 Be deliberate about the picture that you provide.

 This is one of my favorites, as I happened to spend 15 years as an actor-filmmaker.
 Podcasting is every bit of a performance!
 There are lights, a camera, and there’s action.
-There’s a microphone and there’s an audience.
+You have the microphone and an audience.

 The sooner you realize that you’re a performer, the better.
 If you don’t feel too strongly about this, figure out why that is and how you can lean into it more.